Counting perfect matchings and Hamiltonian cycles faster: Abstract

-A key tool of our approach is to design a data structure that supports fast ``$r$-order evaluation'' of permanent and Hamiltonian cycles, which cooperates with the new approach on multivariate multipoint evaluation by Bhargava, Ghosh, Guo, Kumar, and Umans (FOCS 2022).
+A key tool of our approach is the design of a data structure that supports fast evaluation of high-order derivatives of hafnian and Hamiltonian cycles, which integrates with the new approach on multivariate multipoint evaluation by Bhargava, Ghosh, Guo, Kumar, and Umans (FOCS 2022, JACM 2024).